-The Deerfield Convertible Note originally bore interest at 9.75% per annum, but was subsequently reduced to 6.75%.
+The Deerfield Convertible Note originally bore interest at 9.75% per annum but was subsequently reduced to 6.75%.
 Interest accrued on the outstanding balance under the Deerfield Convertible Note was due quarterly in arrears.
 We originally had to repay one-third of the outstanding principal amount of the Deerfield Convertible Note on the fourth and fifth anniversaries of the Deerfield Facility Agreement (June 2018 and June 2019).
-In June 2018, Deerfield agreed to convert the \$3,333,333 of the principal amount then due, plus \$168,288 of accrued interest, into 37,410 shares of our common stock.
+In June 2018, Deerfield agreed to convert approximately \$3.3 million of the principal amount then due, plus approximately \$0.2 million of accrued interest, into 37,410 shares of our common stock.
 In September 2019, we entered into an amendment with Deerfield in order to (i) reduce the interest rate applicable under the Deerfield Facility Agreement from 9.75% to 6.75%, (ii) provide for "payment in kind" of interest on the Loans (as defined in the Deerfield Facility Agreement), and (iii) defer the Loan payments due pursuant to the Deerfield Facility Agreement until June 1, 2020.
-In December 2019, we entered into another amendment with Deerfield in order to (i) defer the Loan payments due pursuant to the Deerfield Facility Agreement until March 31, 2021 and (ii) allow for the entries of additional debt and debt holders under the Deerfield Facility Agreement (as discussed in more detail below).
+In December 2019, we entered into another amendment with Deerfield Facility Agreement until March 31, 2021, and (ii) allow for the entries of additional debt and debt holders under the Deerfield Facility Agreement (as discussed in more detail below).

 Pursuant to the Deerfield Facility Agreement, we issued to Deerfield 1,923,077 shares of our Series D redeemable convertible preferred stock, or Series D Preferred, as consideration for the loans provided to us thereunder.
-Upon closing of our initial public offering, these shares of Series D Preferred reclassified into 16,025 shares of our common stock.
+Upon closing of our initial public offering, these shares of Series D Preferred reclassified into 256,410 shares of our common stock (effected for the 16-for-1 reverse stock split in December 2020, this became 16,025 shares of our common stock).

-We also issued to Deerfield the Deerfield Warrant to purchase 14,423,076 shares of our Series D Preferred at an initial exercise price of \$0.78 per share, or the Deerfield Warrant.
-Upon closing of our initial public offering, this warrant converted into a warrant exercisable for 120,192 shares of our common stock at an exercise price of \$93.60 per share.
+We also issued to Deerfield the Deerfield Warrant to purchase 14,423,076 shares of our Series D Preferred at an initial exercise price of \$0.78 per share.
+Upon closing of our initial public offering, this warrant converted into a warrant exercisable for 1,923,077 shares of our common stock at an exercise price of \$5.85 per share (effected for the 16-for-1 reverse stock split in December 2020, this became a warrant exercisable for 120,192 shares of our common stock at an exercise price of \$93.60 per share).
+Upon the closing of the January 2021 Inducement Transaction, in accordance with the anti-dilution provisions contained within the Deerfield Warrant, the exercise price of the Deerfield Warrant was reduced to \$46.25 per share.
+Further, upon closing of the June 2021 Inducement Transaction, in accordance with the anti-dilution provisions contained within the Deerfield Warrant, the exercise price of the Deerfield Warrant was reduced to \$48.34 per share.